guyroutledge/atozcss/_drafts/2016-03-22-the-different-data-types-in-sass.md

 and modulo (which returns the remainder after a division).

-When using mathematical operations with length values in Sass (values like 10px or 2em), we do need to be mindful of the units.
+When using mathematical operations with length values in Sass (values like 10px or 2em), we do need to be mindful of the length units as many units are incompatible.

 I'm using [Sassmeister](http://www.sassmeister.com) here to demonstrate some Sass maths.
 I've got two variables `$a` and `$b` in the Sass on the